Saturday, December 29, 2007

 Service jobs - Administrative and Support

 This sector has two parts: the administrative and support part and the waste management and remediation part.
-Employment in the first part nearly doubled from 1990 to 2007 reaching 8.0 million in 2007, but dropped over a million jobs in the 2008-2010 recession years before recovering to 7.6 million in 2012.
-The waste management and remediation remains small with only 372.7 thousand jobs.
-Combined they are 8.03 million jobs in 2012.
+Together they are 9.457 million jobs by 2024.
+Employment in the first nearly doubled from 1990 to 2007 reaching 8.067 million in 2007, but dropped during the 2008-2010 recession to a low of 6.857 million.
+Employment has recovered until the 2024 high.
+The waste management and remediation remains small but with steady job growth from 1990 when employment was 229.4 thousand jobs to the beginning of 2024 when employment reached 500.2 thousand jobs.

 Administrative and Support